Top-rated movers to make your Atlanta to Charlotte move easy

 - Charlotte’s population is about 75% greater than Atlanta.

-- Charlotte's public transportation has a score of 5 out of 10 versus Atlanta's higher score of 8.
+- Charlotte’s public transportation score of 5 out of 10 is lower than Atlanta’s score of 8.

 - Charlotte is less walkable than Atlanta with a score of 26 out of 100 vs Atlanta’s 48 out of 100.

-- Charlotte has a bike-friendliness score 31 out of 100, which means it isn't as accessible to and safe for cyclists as Atlanta, which has a score of 42 out of 100.
+- Charlotte has a bike-friendliness score of 31 out of 100, which means it isn’t as accessible or safe for cyclists as Atlanta, which has a score of 42.

 - Charlotte’s crime rate is lower than Atlanta with a score of 46.52 compared to Atlanta’s 64.23.
 This means that Charlotte neighborhoods are safer than 46.52% of all U.S. neighborhoods, and Atlanta neighborhoods are safer than 64.23%.